raghavcast/ECE27000/README.md

 The rest of this README is just a bunch of reminders to self

-- [x] Start adding README's to each lab from the website
+- ~Start adding README's to each lab from the website~
-- [ ] Complete the remaining README's to each lab from the website
+- Complete the remaining README's to each lab from the website
-- [ ] Create a Lab 0 folder just for the README
+- Create a Lab 0 folder just for the README?
-- [ ] Come up with more things to do
+- Come up with more things to do